 Congo music was my first mistake.
-Why in the hell did I think I would want to wake up to Congo music at 3:15 in the morning?!
+Why the hell did I think I would want to wake up to Congo music at 3:15 in the morning?!
 To make matters worse, I put my pants on backwards and put on two different shoes.
-But it all worked out in the end, I got to the bus station with everything in-tact and on straight.
+But it all worked out in the end.
+I got to the bus station with everything in-tact and on straight.

-Kristine, Natalee, and my dad landed about 30 minutes later and found me sitting in a chair, next to a woman who just finished expressing her intense desire for a taxi and a tall glass of egg nog.
+Kristine, Natalee, and my dad landed about 30 minutes later and found me sitting in a chair next to a woman who just finished expressing her intense desire for a taxi and a tall glass of egg nog.

 After they grabbed their luggage, we made our way out to the terminal and found my dad’s friend, and our gracious host and tour guide for the weekend, Darryl, waiting for us in a white Honda Odyssey.
-We gave hugs, and made a few bad jokes, and then we made our way to Pike’s Place for some window shopping, fish smelling, and lunch eating.
+We gave hugs and made a few bad jokes, then we made our way to Pike’s Place Market for some window shopping, fish smelling, and lunch eating.
 Some memorable moments include Natalee falling off a golden pig, a man in orange overalls hurling a 24 inch steelhead passed a woman’s head, and a jolly bearded man selling identical replicas of Zelda Ocarinas.

 We then made our way around the harbor, popping in and out of miscellaneous shops, taking a lot of touristy pictures, and trying a local gin that said “hey tongue, ever wondered what a leaf tasted like?”

 Just as the sun began to set, we made our way to the top of the Space Needle and took in what is probably the most beautiful view of Seattle you could ever find.
 Then, just as our stomachs were starting to growl, we pulled into Teatro ZinZanni (TZ, as we will now call it) and took a seat at our reserved table.
-TZ is a 5 course dinner theatre production.
+TZ is a 5 course dinner theater production.
 Dinner on steroids, if you will.
-After our orders were taken, the lights were dimmed and we were transported into a world with acrobats, dancers, and a pink stiletto heel wearing man, named Lupe.
+After our orders were taken the lights were dimmed and we were transported into a world with acrobats, dancers, and a pink stiletto heel wearing man named Lupe.
 It was a fantastic show that made me gasp, dance, laugh, and wish I was in better shape.

-The next morning, we were up at 7:30—no Congo music this time—to make our way to Treehouse Point, a bed and breakfast comprised of a number of unique Treehouses built by the man, the myth, the star of Treehouse Masters, Pete Nelson, and his crew.
-We had a tour set for 11:30, so Darryl, my dad, Natalee, Kristine, and I hopped in car around 8:30, cheered Darryl’s daughter, Kyleigh to victory at her soccer game, and then met her, Dee Dee (Darryl’s wife), and their two sons, Casey and Cody at Treehouse Point.
+The next morning we were up at 7:30—no Congo music this time—to make our way to Treehouse Point, a bed and breakfast comprised of a number of unique treehouses built by the man, the myth, the star of Treehouse Masters, Pete Nelson, and his crew.
+We had a tour set for 11:30, so Darryl, my dad, Natalee, Kristine, and I hopped in car around 8:30, cheered Darryl’s daughter, Kyleigh, to victory at her soccer game, and then met her, Dee Dee (Darryl’s wife), and their two sons, Casey and Cody at Treehouse Point.

 Our tour guide defined jolly.
 He bounced around the trail, spewing facts and anecdotes about the houses with a bright smile and an unbreakable enthusiasm.
-The treehouses were majestic, to say the least.
+And the treehouses were majestic, to say the least.
 Each one had a different story, a different source of inspiration, and offered a different adventure to its lodgers.

-After some lunch, we drove to Snoqualmie Falls, which was breathtaking in its own right.
+After some lunch we drove to Snoqualmie Falls, which was breathtaking in its own right.
 We hiked down and around every which way, wanting to see them from every angle.
 We hopped fences, climbed rocks, and stepped in puddles.
 My only regret was wearing leather boots.

 The next morning was THE MORNING.
 The alarm went off at 8:15 and we were up before it finished its first round of uppity bells.
 We layered up, pulled on our football jerseys and shrugged our shoulders in the mirror.
 Maybe we’d freeze to death, maybe our team would get slaughtered, we were just happy to be there.